 I get upset when I think about my car accident in 4 years ago.
 I was driving home from a night out with friends, when I was stuck by a drunk driver.
 It changed my life.
 He was driving full speed and hit me from behind while I was sitting at a stop sign.
 I remember looking through the rear view mirror as the car was approaching.
 The car wasn't slowing down and I barely had time to react.
 The impact was terrifying.
 I blacked out.
 I woke up with the paramedics hovering over me.
 I started to panic, they calmed me down and told me there were no obvious wounds, and asked me if I felt any pain in my body.
 I told them that my back was in serious pain.
 They had me move my legs and move my toes.
 No paralysis, thank God.

 The thought of surgery had me thinking about my uncle.
 He had back problems and had undergone alot of back surgeries.
 He lived from walker to wheelchair for many years.
 It was a painful thought.
 I had a cane to help me around, I felt like an old person and I was only 34!
 It went on like this for a couple of months.
 I couldn't take it any longer.
 I figured surgery had to be easier than this.
 I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
 I don't want to live like that.

-I was upset to the point of tears one night after not being able to move without horrible pain shooting down my leg while I layed there.
+I was frustrated to the point of tears one night after not being able to move without terrible pains shooting down my leg while I layed there.
 The thought of having to live like this for the rest of my life was overwhelming.
 A whole bottle of pain killers started to look like an option, I prayed for something else.